ramwin/django-coupons/README.md

 This application supports different kind of coupons in the way how they can be redeemed.
 The difference is defined by the number of possible redeems and if they are bound to a specific user (may even be a list of users) or not.

-    1) single time (default), coupon can be used one time without being bound to an user.
+1. single time (default), coupon can be used one time without being bound to an user.
-    2) user limited, coupon can be used one time but only by a specific user.
+2. user limited, coupon can be used one time but only by a specific user.
-    3) limit number, coupon can be used a limited number of times, by any user once.
+3. limit number, coupon can be used a limited number of times, by any user once.
-    4) users list, coupon can be used by a defined list of users, each once.
+4. users list, coupon can be used by a defined list of users, each once.
-    5) unlimited, coupon can be used unlimited times, but only once by the same user.
+5. unlimited, coupon can be used unlimited times, but only once by the same user.

+## Supported API
+for the safety of the coupons, the project only include the list or retrieve api, the the author can only get the coupons that belong to him/her self.
+1. get the coupons the use has gotten, you can add some filter params to it.

 ## More example can been seen in the tests